|

 @capitalized_words = map { ucfirst lc $_ } @words;

-All components in this package provide an instance
+All components in this package provide an instance method to

 retrieve a singleton object which may be used to call the static methods,